 We were founded in 1996 as a science-based health care company.
 Our focus had been the development of innovative products for the detection, diagnosis, and monitoring of peripheral nerve and spinal cord disorders, such as those associated with carpal tunnel syndrome, lumbosacral disc disease and spinal stenosis, and diabetes.
 Our NC-stat System for the performance of nerve conduction studies at the point-of-care was commercially launched in 1999.
 The second generation NC-stat was released in 2002.
-In 2008 we brought to market the more sophisticated ADVANCE System for nerve conduction testing and performance of invasive needle electromyography.
+In 2008, we brought to market the more sophisticated ADVANCE System for nerve conduction testing and performance of invasive needle electromyography.
 These systems were general purpose with broad application in evaluating and diagnosing nerve disorders.
 Numerous studies demonstrating the clinical accuracy and utility of these devices have been conducted and published in high quality peer-reviewed journals.
-Furthermore, these devices have been used in clinical trials sanctioned by the Food and Drug Administration, or FDA, for pharmacological agents and large scale epidemiological studies sponsored by the National Institute of Health, or NIH, the Center for Disease Control, or CDC, and other governmental agencies.
+Furthermore, these devices have been used in FDA sanctioned clinical trials for pharmacological agents and large scale epidemiological studies sponsored by the NIH, Center for Disease Control, or CDC, and other governmental agencies.
 The products have been cleared by the FDA, field tested for over a decade and highly regarded for their ease of use, accuracy and reproducibility of results.

 Following launch of NC-stat in 1999, we experienced rapid revenue growth, which led to our initial public offering in 2004.
-The health market, particularly the physician office segment, embraced the opportunity to perform nerve conduction tests which previously had required referral to specialists.
+The health market, particularly the physician office segment, embraced the opportunity to perform nerve conduction tests which previously had always required referral to specialists.
 Point-of-care nerve testing was seen to provide a combination of improved patient care and patient convenience.
 The success of point-of-care nerve testing, a market which we created, was met with resistance in some sectors of the medical community, particularly by neurologists and physical medicine and rehabilitation physicians, both of which had traditionally provided nerve testing services.
 As a consequence of successful lobbying by these specialists, physicians using our technology experienced increased denials of coverage by third party payers resulting in their discontinuing usage and our difficulty in accruing new customer accounts.
-In late 2009, the U.S. Centers for Medicare and Medicaid Services, or CMS, included in the Physician Fee Schedule a new Category 1CPT Code (95905) for nerve conduction studies performed using preconfigured electrodes such as those employed with our products.
-During 2010 most Medicare fiscal intermediaries assumed coverage for CPT 95905 for at least some clinical indications; however, the health care environment has been such that we have been unable to secure broad coverage among private payers, which is essential to the success of our products.
+In late 2009, CMS included in the Physician Fee Schedule a new Category I CPT Code, CPT 95905, for nerve conduction studies performed using preconfigured electrodes such as those employed with our products.
+During 2010 most Medicare fiscal intermediaries assumed coverage for CPT 95905 for at least some clinical indications; however, the health care environment has been such that we have been unable to secure broad coverage among private payers, which is essential to the success of our ADVANCE system product.
 This experience was reflected in our revenues which peaked in 2006 at \$55.3 million.
-We have reported revenue from this business of \$1.9 million in 2010, \$10.3 million in 2011, \$6.1 million in 2012, and for the three month periods ended March 31, 2012 and 2013, reported revenue of \$1.9 million and \$1.1 million, respectively.
+We reported revenue for our legacy Neurodiagnostics business of \$3.8 million in 2013, \$6.1 million in 2012, and \$10.3 million in 2011.

-As we managed our general purpose neurodiagnostic business to improve reimbursement and minimize customer erosion, we increasingly became aware of the unmet medical need for improved diagnostic tools and therapies in the specific area of diabetic neuropathy.
-Diabetes care is one of the fastest growing sectors of health care as discussed above.
+As we managed our general purpose neurodiagnostic business to improve reimbursement and minimize customer erosion, we increasingly became aware of the unmet medical need for improved diagnostic tools and therapies in the specific area of diabetic neuropathy, or nerve damage caused by diabetes.
+Diabetes care is one of the faster growing sectors of health care as discussed above.
 We believe that our tools and therapies for addressing diabetic neuropathy represent a significant market opportunity.
-Consequently, in January 2011 we announced a shift to diabetes care as our primary business focus.
-We also restructured our neurodiagnostics business to consolidate functions and to eliminate our direct sales force.
-We emphasized our commitment to supporting our neurodiagnostic products and installed base of physician accounts.
+Consequently, in 2011 we shifted to diabetes care as our major business focus.
+We also restructured our neurodiagnostics business to consolidate functions and to eliminate our direct sales force while maintaining support for our neurodiagnostic products and installed base of physician accounts.
 Our objective for our legacy neurodiagnostics business is to maintain a high standard of product support while managing the business to optimize cash flow.